 The Importance of CBD Extraction

-CBD extraction is just as important as any other step of the process for CBD production.
-From seed to label, there needs to be quality control in every regard in order to protect your brand and customers.
+CBD extraction is just as important as any other step of the process for CBD production(CBD Extractor).
+From seed to label, there needs to be quality control in every regard to protect your brand and customers.
 Solvent extraction isn’t ideal for CBD since it can expose you to toxic solvents that are known carcinogens.
-When purchasing your wholesale CBD or white label products, make sure to always check where the hemp is sourced from, how the CBD is extracted, and that all products have up to date COAs.
+When purchasing your wholesale CBD or white label products, make sure to always check where the hemp is sourced from, how the CBD Extractor is, and that all products have up-to-date COAs.
 While CO2 extraction can impact pricing, the quality and safety are well worth it.

 Work with the Nation’s Leading CBD Extractors

-Hemp Depot is proud to be the leading CBD extractors serving the nation.
+Hemp Depot is proud to be the leading CBD extractor serving the nation.
 As a vertically-integrated company, we’re able to enforce and facilitate our high-quality standards at every step of the process.
 We value product purity and safety, ensuring we take every measure possible to deliver the best CBD available on the market.
 Our in-house CO2 extraction process offers the highest-quality CBD products without toxic solvents.
-For more information regarding our CBD extraction process, please contact us!
+For more information regarding our CBD Extractor or CBD extraction process, please contact us!